Skip to main content

 The Royal Conservatoire of Scotland and The National Piping Centre offer a specialist degree that allows pipers to study piping within the context of Scottish traditional music to the highest level.
-This unique degree offers the chance for students to concentrate on the total study of piping in all forms, whilst also developing their performance under some of the best players in the world.
+This unique course offers the chance for students to concentrate on the total study of piping in all forms, whilst also developing their performance skills under some of the best players in the world.
 Students receive instruction individually and in small groups and workshop settings.
-The course includes substantial study of the history, repertoire, traditions, performance practice and organology of the bagpipes, producing expert performers that have a deep understanding of their own, and other, traditions.
+The degree includes substantial study of the history, repertoire, traditions, performance practice and organology of the bagpipes, producing expert performers with a deep understanding of their own, and other, traditions.

-The two academic qualifications share an immense amount of common ground and the institutional emphasis is always on co-operation.
-This is based on the mutual recognition that a large part of the bagpipe’s future lies in working with other instruments, both from the wider Scottish tradition and beyond.
+The two programmes share an immense amount of common ground and the institutional emphasis is always on co-operation.

 Institution Code: